Fundraising ideas for teens

 High five booth

 Brighten up someone’s day and raise money for a good cause.
-Set up a booth where passers-by or event attendees can make a donation of their choice and receive a high-five from you or your volunteers.
+Set up a booth where passersby can make a donation and receive a high-five in return.

-Make the donation process as quick and easy as the high-five itself—send people straight to your donation form with scan-to-donate.
+Make the giving process as quick and easy as the high-five itself with scan-to-donate.

 Trivia night